nexus-rpc/api/SPEC.md

 - `callback`: Optional.
 If the operation is asynchronous, the handler should invoke this URL once the operation's result is available.

+#### Request Headers

+A client may attach arbitrary headers to the request.

+Headers that start with the `Nexus-Callback-` prefix are expected to be attached to the callback request when invoked by the handler.
+The callback request must strip away the `Nexus-Callback-` prefix.
+E.g if a Start Operation request includes a `Nexus-Callback-Token: some-token` header, the callback request would include a `Token: some-token` header.

 #### Request Body

 The body may contain arbitrary data.
 Headers should specify content type and encoding.